6 Min Read

-Things have been tough lately, maybe for longer than you would like to admit.
-For a while you might have thought they would get better, but now it doesn’t look that way.
-Perhaps you have been considering a major change – like divorce.
-But is that really the next step?
+Things have been tough lately.
+Maybe they’ve been tough for longer than you’d like to admit.
+You might have thought they would get better, but now it doesn’t look that way.
+Perhaps you’ve even been considering a major change – like divorce.
+And now you’re wondering if that’s really the next step.
+How do you know?
 What are the signs you are ready for divorce?

-When asked about couples facing divorce and the how they arrive at that point Dr. Kurt had this to say,
+Dr. Kurt works weekly with couples in different states of marital crisis.
+When asked about couples facing divorce and the how they arrive at that point he had this to say,

 Why Am I Considering Divorce?

 Divorce is not a tool to get what you want from your spouse.
-If you are considering a divorce because you think it might jar your spouse into changing their behavior you are likely not ready for a divorce.
-People often deal with anger in their relationships by threatening divorce.
-They think that hearing that word, or facing that possibility will “wake-up” their partner.
-The reality is that threatening divorce in the heat of the moment, or out of anger is not one of the signs you are ready for divorce, it is a sign you are not.
+If you’re considering a divorce because you think it might jar your spouse into changing their behavior you’re likely not ready for a divorce.

 Am I Ready To Move On?